All-Electric Car

 (a) Amazing.
 If my calculation is correct, a full charge costs 35 kwh x $0.12/kwh = $4.20.
 This comes to $4.20/150 miles = $.028/mile.
 If this is correct, watch out EXXON and the mullahs.

-(c) Based on the info, the MINI gets 5 miles per kwh.
+(b) If my calculations are correct, at 0.06$/kwh (our rate in Maine), this car only costs a little over a penny/mile to drive.
+Amazing! (c) Based on the info, the MINI gets 5 miles per kwh.
 If electricity costs 20 cents per kwh, your fuel cost is 4 cents per mile.
 A gas-powered car might get 30 mpg on $3.00/gallon gas, for a fuel cost of 10 cents per mile.
 So you're saving 60% on fuel costs.
-The bad news is that you would have to drive 16,667 miles a month to recoup your $1000/mo leasing fee.
+The bad news is that you would have to drive 16,667 miles a month to recoup the $12,000 paid to be a test driver for one year.

 Unfortunately I don't think it will be that good.